 Name Function within Morgan Stanley Principal Outside Activity James P. Gorman Chairman of the Board and Chief Executive Officer None.
-Elizabeth Corley Director Member of the board of directors of Pearson plc.
+Elizabeth Corley Director Senior Adviser, Allianz Global Investors (U.K.) Ltd. and member of the board of directors of Pearson plc and BAE Systems plc.
 Alistair Darling Director Member of the House of Lords of the British Parliament.
-Thomas H. Glocer Director Member of the board of directors of Merck & Co., Inc. Robert H. Herz Director President of Robert H. Herz LLC and member of the board of directors of the Federal National Mortgage Association (Fannie Mae) and Workiva Inc. Nobuyuki Hirano Director Chairman of MUFG and director of MUFG Bank and Toyota Motor Corporation.
-Jami Miscik Director CEO and Vice Chair of Kissinger Associates, Inc. Director of General Motors Company.
+Thomas H. Glocer Director Member of the board of directors of Merck & Co., Inc. Robert H. Herz Director President of Robert H. Herz LLC and member of the board of directors of the Federal National Mortgage Association (Fannie Mae) and Workiva Inc. Nobuyuki Hirano Director President, Group CEO and member of the board of directors of Mitsubishi UFJ Financial Group, Inc. ("MUFG").
+Jami Miscik Director CEO and Vice Chair of Kissinger Associates, Inc. Co-Chair of the President's Intelligence Advisory Board.
 Dennis M. Nally Director None.
-Takeshi Ogasawara Director None.
-Hutham S. Olayan Director Chair, principal and director of The Olayan Group, a private multinational enterprise, and President and CEO of The Olayan Group's U.S. operations.
-Member of the Executive Advisory Board of General Atlantic.
+Hutham S. Olayan Director Vice Chair, principal and director of The Olayan Group, a private multinational enterprise, and President and CEO of The Olayan Group's U.S. operations.
+Member of the Executive Advisory Board of

+Name Function within Morgan Stanley Principal Outside Activity General Atlantic.
 Member of the board of directors of International Business Machines Corporation.
-Mary L. Schapiro Director Member of the board of directors of CVS Health Corporation.
-Perry M. Traquina Director Member of the board of directors of The Allstate Corporation and eBay Inc. Rayford Wilkins, Jr. Director Member of the board of directors of Caterpillar Inc. and Valero Energy Corporation.
+Ryosuke Tamakoshi Director Senior Advisor of MUFG Bank, Ltd. Perry M. Traquina Director Member of the board of directors of The Allstate Corporation and eBay Inc. Rayford Wilkins, Jr. Director Member of the board of directors of Caterpillar Inc. and Valero Energy Corporation.